Ibi Watson: Professional career

-After going undrafted in the 2021 NBA draft, Watson joined the Atlanta Hawks for the 2021 NBA Summer League, posting 8 points in 20 minutes on 3-7 shooting at his debut, a 85-83 loss against the Boston Celtics.
+After going undrafted in the 2021 NBA draft, Watson joined the Atlanta Hawks for the 2021 NBA Summer League, posting 8 points in 20 minutes on 3–7 shooting at his debut, a 85–83 loss against the Boston Celtics.
 On October 12, he signed a contract with the Hawks, but was waived three days later.
 In October 2021, Watson signed with the College Park Skyhawks.
 On December 10, 2022, he was waived by College Park.

+On August 1, 2023, Watson signed with Borås Basket of the Swedish Basketball League.